Lille will hope to claw themselves back into Ligue 1 title contention when they host Paris Saint-Germain at Stade Pierre-Mauroy on Sunday (1945 GMT).

-He started his senior career turning out in midfield for his hometown club Sporting Gijon before catching the eye of Real Madrid.
+Enrique started his senior career in midfield for his hometown club Sporting Gijon before catching the eye of Real Madrid.

 At Real, he would rise to international level, but in 1996 he left the club on a free, joining Barcelona and letting slip that he felt unappreciated in the Spanish capital.

 Enrique played in three FIFA World Cups for Spain and won Olympic gold at the 1992 games held in Barcelona.